Modest Proposals: Reforms That Would Combat The Secrecy And Imbalance Of Michigan's Political System

-Officeholders and top administration officials should file an annual summary of their personal finances.
+3) Officeholders and top administration officials should file an annual summary of their personal finances.

-All lobbying expenditures should be reported from the first dollar expended.
+4) All lobbying expenditures should be reported from the first dollar expended.

 When lobbyists spend money that directly benefits a public official, there are reporting thresholds.
-Meals and gifts don’t have to be reported unless they exceed $54 for a lobbyable official in a month.
-Travel and lodging provided to a public official doesn’t have to be reported unless it exceeds $725.
+Meals and gifts don’t have to be reported unless they exceed $58 for a lobbyable official in a month.
+Travel and lodging provided to a public official doesn’t have to be reported unless it exceeds $775.

-Multi-client lobbying firms should report their expenditures allocated by the clients they represent.
+5) Multi-client lobbying firms should report their expenditures allocated by the clients they represent.

 Multi-client lobbyists are required to report their spending and name their clients, but they are not required to report how much they spend in representing each client.
 It should be mandatory for multi-client lobbyists’ to report how much they are spending to represent each of their clients.